juanma-wp/enterprise-block-editor/Module 8 Interactivity API/03 Global, local and derived state.md

 In the client side (view.js file of each block) the developer can define both the state and the elements of the store referencing functions like actions, side effects or derived state.

-The client-side store can both access the server-initialized state AND augment it with additional properties.

-The [`store`](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#the-store) method used to set the store in JavaScript can be imported from @wordpress/interactivity.
+The [`store`](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#the-store) method used to set the store in JavaScript can be imported from [@wordpress/interactivity](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-interactivity/).

 ```javascript
 const { state } = store("myPlugin", {